Distributed Adaptive Signal Fusion for Fractional Programs: Technical Analysis and Convergence

 For the multi-input single-output (MISO) case, the filter $X$ is in fact a vector such that $Q=1$.
 In this case, (\ref{eq:J_upper_bound_1}) implies that Condition \ref{cond:lin_indep_1} can only be satisfied if we have at most one constraint in Problem (\ref{eq:prob_g}).
 Similar to \cite{musluoglu2022unifiedp2}, we propose an alternative condition for such cases in order to relax the upper bound on the number of constraints.

 \begin{cond} For a fixed point $\widebar{X}$ of Algorithm \ref{alg:f_dasf}, the elements of the set $\{D_{j,q}(\widebar{X})\}_{j\in\mathcal{J}}$ are linearly independent for any $q$, where

 which is a block-matrix containing $(1+|\mathcal{N}_q|)$ blocks of $Q\times Q$ matrices. \end{cond} \end{subcond} The size of the matrices $D_{j,q}$ depends on the number of neighbors of node $q$, therefore Condition \ref{cond:lin_indep_2} depends on the topology of the network.
-In order to satisfy the linear independence of the matrices (\ref{eq:Dqj}), a similar upper bound can be found to be \cite{musluoglu2022unifiedp2}
+In order to satisfy the linear independence of the matrices (\ref{eq:Dqj}), an upper bound analogous to the one in (\ref{eq:J_upper_bound_1}) for Condition \ref{cond:lin_indep_1} can be found to be

-where it is assumed that the pruning function $\mathcal{T}^i(\mathcal{G},q)$ preserves all the links of the updating node $q$.
-Additionally, it can be shown that the number of constraints $J$ also needs to satisfy
+where it is assumed that the pruning function $\mathcal{T}^i(\cdot,q)$ preserves all the links of the updating node $q$.
+Additionally, we can show that the number of constraints $J$ also needs to satisfy

 for Condition \ref{cond:lin_indep_2} to be satisfied.
 This second upper bound is related to specific interdependencies between the $D_{j,q}$'s across different nodes $q$, and has been derived in \cite{musluoglu2022unifiedp2}.
 Combining both (\ref{eq:J_upper_bound_2_1}) and (\ref{eq:J_upper_bound_2_2}), we have